Store Build Part 1 – Shopify Drop Shipping Niche Selection

 Nearly everything on their site is currently or has been drop shipped at some point, so you can be confident knowing you can drop ship the majority of these products too.

 Have other sites you like to use?
 Leave them in the comments below!

 The next place I like to generate ideas from is the Amazon Best Sellers page.

 On this page, you can find the top 100 products in every category and subcategory on all of Amazon.

-So, not only can you generate broad markets to target using their list of categories, you can then break that down further into sub niches and even the products themselves.
+So, not only can you generate broad markets to target using their list of categories, you can then break that down further into

 You can then use the data at the product level to consider and validate as I will show you later in this post.

 Have you ever looked at the sites listed on Flippa or other website brokers for ideas?